 At first glance, Income-Driven Repayment (IDR) might appear confusing.

 The list of IDR plans is long.
-Borrowers can sign up for Income-Contingent Repayment (ICR), Income-Based Repayment (IBR), Pay As You Earn (PAYE), and Revised Pay As You Earn (REPAYE).
+Borrowers can sign up for Income-Contingent Repayment (ICR), Income-Based Repayment (IBR), Pay As You Earn (PAYE), and Saving for A Valuable Education (SAVE).

 The government accomplishes this goal of student loan affordability by determining a borrower’s discretionary income.
 Monthly payments are between 10% to 20% of a borrower’s monthly discretionary income, depending upon the IDR plan selected.
 (More details on IDR plan selection and strategy can be found here.)

-For social security recipients, this often means that monthly payment could be $0.
+For Social Security recipients, this often means that monthly payments could be $0.